Jaime Brooks: Pain Mop Girl 2020

 On April 20, 2020, Brooks released a new full-length Default Genders album titled Pain Mop Girl 2020, which consists mostly of guest-remixed and reworked versions of Main Pop Girl 2019 songs, and features two original songs as the opening tracks.

 Main Pop Girls 2015–2018

 On December 4, 2020, Brooks released a collection of demos as an album titled Main Pop Girls 2015–2018 which consists of an unreleased song as the opening track and songs previously showcased eponymously as SoundCloud demos during 2015–2018, many of which laid the groundwork for material on subsequent Default Genders albums.

 2022: Elite Gymnastics revival

-In 2021, Brooks announced a reconciliation with Clancy and revealed intentions to revive the Elite Gymnastics name with his blessing (though ultimately not his involvement).
+In 2021, Brooks announced a reconciliation with Clancy and revealed intentions to revive the Elite Gymnastics name with his blessing, though ultimately not his involvement.
 A debut album, snow flakes 2022, was released on October 18, 2022 (the only prior commercial release under the name, RUIN, being considered a double EP).
-The album consists of re-workings of previously recorded songs as well as new material, with the new lineup of Jaime Brooks and Viri Char.
+The album consists of reworks of previously recorded songs as well as new material, with the new lineup of Jaime Brooks and Viri Char.